IBM/aspera-cli/README.erb.md

 # Private/Public Keys

-In order to use JWT for Aspera Files API client authentication, a private/public key pair must be generated (without passphrase).
+In order to use JWT for Aspera Files API client authentication, a private/public key pair must be generated (without passphrase, TODO: add passphrase protection).

-Simply use the CLI:
+* using the CLI:

 ```bash
 $ aslmcli config genkey ~/.aspera/aslmcli/filesapikey
 ```

-Other methods:

 * `ssh-keygen`: